pavan-kumar-s/tpp/README.md

 In particular, the following design choices contribute to BrowseNet’s cost-efficiency:

 1) Minimal LLM Usage During Indexing:
 As stated in the manuscript, "our best-performing model does not require any LLM-generated text during the offline indexing phase, making it both cost-efficient and less prone to noise."
 Unlike traditional approaches that rely heavily on large language models for entity or relation generation, BrowseNet only uses lightweight Named Entity Recognition (NER) via GLiNER during indexing.
-No LLM is used to generate intermediate graph structures or summaries during this stage.
+Also, it can be seen from the Tables-5,6 that the performance of GliNER is similar to that of the generative models like gpt-4o and Claude-3.7-Sonnet.
+Hence, in the final results presented, no generative models were used to generate intermediate graph structures or summaries during indexing stage.

 2) Simplified Knowledge Graph Construction:
 Traditional methods such as HippoRAG and KAG involve both Named Entity Recognition (NER) and Relation Extraction (RE) pipelines, often requiring fine-tuned models or LLM APIs.
 This substantially increases computational cost and monetary cost (especially with LLM-based APIs).
 In contrast, BrowseNet requires only NER, reducing the overall construction pipeline complexity by approximately 50%.
 This design significantly lowers both preprocessing time and infrastructure requirements, making BrowseNet more scalable and deployable in real-world settings.

-We will revise the manuscript to make these cost-related benefits more explicit in the comparison with prior graph-based retrieval systems.
+**Action:** We will revise the manuscript to make these cost-related benefits more explicit in the comparison with prior graph-based retrieval systems in the Appendix section.

 **Weakness-2:**
 W2: More experiments needed (For example, using different LLMs).